Why CH is the abbreviation for Switzerland?

 Back to Switzerland.

-Since 1291, Swiss cantons bound together as a confederation.
+Since 1291, Swiss cantons have bound together as a confederation.

 Until 1803, when Napoleon was fed up and put them back into a confederation.